vuejs/rfcs/active-rfcs/0000-router-use-loader.md

   - `beforeRouteEnter()`: non typed and non-ergonomic API with `next()`, requires a data store (pinia, vuex, apollo, etc)
   - using a watcher on `route.params...`: component renders without the data (doesn't work with SSR)

+People are left with a low level API (navigation guards) to handle data fetching themselves.
+This is often a difficult problem to solve because it requires an extensive knowledge of the Router concepts and in reality, very few people know them.

-The goal of this proposal is to provide a simple yet configurable way of defining data loading in your application that is easy to understand and use.
+Thus, the goal of this proposal is to provide a simple yet configurable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and allow extensibility.
 It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer.

 There are features that are out of scope for this proposal but should be implementable in user-land thanks to an _extendable API_: